 ERP software is unmistakably one of the most useful platforms that a company can invest in.
 However, it is important to note that there are many factors that can make your ERP implementation succeed or fail.
-One of these is having a clear picture of the industry and trends that are shaping and influencing ERP software as technology, business and product, all of which impact on how you maximize ERP for greater efficiency.
+One of these is having a clear picture of the industry and trends that are shaping and influencing ERP software as a technology, business, and product, all of which impact how you maximize ERP for greater efficiency.

 The global ERP market has grown significantly over the years, and it does not appear to be stopping any time soon.
 This can be attributed to the growing number of businesses that are discovering the versatility of this platform.
 In recent years, ERP systems have expanded to cover a wide range of business processes that go beyond manufacturing.
 With this said, companies from various industries will be able to make use of these tools.